-The savings module is short and focuses only on a few messages.
+Savings Module: The new savings module to be evaluated is comprehensive and focuses only on a few messages.
 In terms of content, the module will offer direct guidance on: a) prioritizing and distinguishing between expenditures that are musts and those that are merely wants, b) creating a joint financial plan with their family prior to departure, including the amount and use of remittances, c) an exercise in making a budget with a template showing how much money should be saved to reach a specific savings goal after two years is also provided, d) the importance of keeping savings in a bank directly under the control of the HSW.
 The pedagogy is interactive, e.g. using role-play to illustrate how to deal with financial requests from relatives and neighbors, and asking HSWs who have already had experience working abroad to share the financial results of their time abroad and lessons learned.
-A short comics-style handout that HSWs can bring with them to use as a reminder is also provided
+A short comics-style handout that HSWs can bring with them to use as a reminder is also provided.